-The desire to experience this euphoria again can trigger cravings for the substance or behavior, especially when you encounter the same cues (like a party where people are drinking, for example).
+The desire to experience this euphoria again can trigger cravings for the substance or behaviour, especially when you encounter the same cues (like a party where people are drinking, for example).
 These cravings often serve as the first sign of addiction.

-As you continue using a substance or engaging in a behavior, your brain continues to produce larger amounts of dopamine.
+As you continue using a substance or engaging in a behaviour, your brain continues to produce larger amounts of dopamine.
 Eventually, it recognizes that there’s plenty of dopamine in your brain already and starts producing less in response to normal triggers.

 There’s one problem, though: Your brain’s reward system still needs the same amount of dopamine to function as it should.